Prince Harry Visits With Children Sans Pregnant Meghan Markle As Due Date Nears

 The former actress is also working closely with interior designers to complete renovations on the royal couple’s new home, Frogmore Cottage at Windsor Estate.
 Meghan and Harry are reportedly scheduled to move into the cottage very soon as part of their official split from the royal household at Kensington Palace.
 The couple hopes to raise their own family in Frogmore Cottage as they continue to carry out royal duties separate from that of Prince Harry and Kate Middleton.

 It is unclear what Meghan was up to while Harry visited the children’s school on Wednesday.
-However, Harry reportedly might have hinted at the start of Meghan’s official maternity leave, according to Hello!.
+However, Harry reportedly might have hinted at the start of Meghan’s official maternity leave, according to Hello!Magazine.
 A child at the school asked the prince where his wife was.
 In response, Harry mimicked Meghan’s baby bump and said that she is having a baby.

-During the prince’s visit in Acton, England on Wednesday, he greeted some of the primary schoolchildren, who offered him Union Jack flags and drawings as gifts.
+During the prince’s visit in Acton, England, on Wednesday, he greeted some of the primary school children, who offered him Union Jack flags and drawings as gifts.
 Harry then helped the kids plant a tree on the school’s grounds, commemorating the occasion with a small plaque.
-The activity showed support for The Queen’s Commonwealth Canopy Initiative with the Woodland Trust, which is a program meant to promote forest conservation and environmental education, Entertainment Tonight reported.
+The activity showed support for the Queen’s Commonwealth Canopy Initiative with the Woodland Trust, which is a program meant to promote forest conservation and environmental education, Entertainment Tonight reported.